thenativeweb/eventsourcingdb-client-javascript/README.md

 controller.abort();
 ```

-### Listing A Specific Event Type
+### Listing a Specific Event Type

-To list a specific event type, call the `readEventTypes` function with the event type as an argument.
-The function returns an detailed event type, which includes the schema:
+To list a specific event type, call the `readEventType` function with the event type as an argument.
+The function returns the detailed event type, which includes the schema:

 ```typescript
 eventType = await client.readEventType("io.eventsourcingdb.library.book-acquired")